Indian Child Welfare Social Worker

 EDUCATION and/or EXPERIENCE:

-Bachelor’s Degree in Social Service field and 2 years Child Welfare casework experience; OR Associate of Arts Degree in Social Service field and 4 years Child Welfare casework.
+Master’s Degree in Social Service field and Child Welfare casework experience; OR Bachelor’s Degree in Social Service field and 2 years Child Welfare casework experience; OR Associate of Arts Degree in Social Service field and 4 years Child Welfare casework.
 OR High school diploma/GED and 6 years of relevant experience in the Social Services field and Indian Child Welfare casework.
-National Indian Child Welfare Caseworker (ICWA) certification preferred; however, if not ICWA certified, must complete training and become certified within six months of hire.
+National Indian Child Welfare Caseworker certification or training.

 Ability to read, analyze, and interpret common scientific technical journals, financial reports and legal documents.
 Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community.
 Ability to write speeches and articles for publication that conform to prescribed style and format.